 Barefoot Yoga is a down-to-earth yoga studio in the heart of Sydney’s Paddington.
-We believe that you don’t need to be flexible, strong, nor good looking to practice yoga!
+We believe that you don’t need to be bendy, skinny or good looking to practice yoga!
 Young or old, weak or strong, come as you are – everybody’s welcome.

 Our mission is to hold a sacred space where people can let go of limiting self-beliefs, listen to their hearts and be true to themselves.

 Barefoot Yoga offers five styles of yoga: Hatha Yoga, Foundations, Yang/Yin Yoga, Yin Yoga and Yang Yoga.
 These different styles cater to differing levels of physical ability.
 All classes begin with a short meditation and move slowly, with purpose.
 If you’re a beginner or relatively new to yoga, we recommend you attend our monthly Beginners Workshop and Foundations class.